When and how whiteboarding practice is implemented will be up to your teacher. Below is a recommended prompt.

-Prompt: Write a function that takes in an array of numbers and a number (
+Prompt 2: Write a method that takes in an array of numbers and a number (

 n) and returns the array with the multiples of

-Alter your function such that it takes a third parameter called
+Alter your method such that it takes a third parameter called

-choice is "multiples", then the function should behave as normal.
+choice is "multiples", then the method should behave as normal.
 If

 factors, numbers that are factors of